During 2019 staff are reviewing and mapping Curriculum at Macquarie Primary School.

 Cross Curriculum Priorities

 At Macquarie we value these key perspectives that run through the Australian curriculum.
-They inform and enrich our planning, resourcing and teaching of inquiry units.
+They inform and enrich our planning, resourcing and teaching.

 Literacy is the ability to read, write, speak and listen to language in a way that allows people to communicate with each other and to make sense of the world.
 To be literate students also need to be able to think critically in order to understand written, visual and technology based information.

 Literacy lessons involve direct instruction in reading, writing, speaking, listening and viewing.
 Students participate in daily literacy learning experiences to build their skills and knowledge.

 Literacy competence is central to achievement in all areas of learning and remains a priority for all students as they progress through school.

 Numeracy helps us use mathematics effectively to meet the general demands of day to day life.
 It also helps us to learn and make sense of the world.